akaliutau/gcp-grimoire/notes/10_google_cloud_storage.md

 * Cloud Dataprep :For sanitizing and formatting Cloud Storage files for further use
 * Cloud Logging : Export logs to Cloud Storage for long-term retention

+# Concrete example: integrating with Google Cloud Functions

+Before continuing, check that the Google Cloud Vision API is enabled for this project: navigate to https://console.developers.google.com/apis/api/vision.googleapis.com/overview and click the Enable Cloud Vision API button.

+The codebase can be found in code/10a directory